 When the threat is already inside the school building, for example, an intruder who has broken into the lobby area, the security cameras in the school can detect this and alert the security team.
 The receptionist in the lobby also notifies the security team by activating the panic button located on their desk, triggering the school lockdown security systems.
 Pressing the lockdown button would secure the school door locks inside the building, including the activation of classroom lockdown solutions.

 With the security team now aware, they can alert those inside the building via the lockdown alarm.
 Once the team is confident that students, staff and visitors are safe they can work to remove the threat with the aid of law enforcement.
 To let law enforcement into the school or to evacuate people safely, the security operator can remotely unlock a specific classroom door with the aid of live security camera footage.
-Once the threat has been removed by law enforcement and the building is safe, the internal door and classroom lockdown solutions, as part of the school lockdown system, can be deactivated.
+Once the threat has been removed by law enforcement and the building is safe, the internal door and classroom lockdown solutions, as part of the school lockdown system and larger school alarm system, can be deactivated.

 To remove any weaknesses, it is essential to review your emergency planning and lockdown procedures for offices and schools.
 By outlining thorough lockdown plans, your organization will know what to do and when to do it during an emergency situation.
 It’s also important to carry out lockdown drills to ensure those with responsibilities can perform their roles effectively.
 Some U.S. states have laws mandating such drills in schools.